 If you’re looking for location independence and a great work-life balance, remote working is the way to go.

-While there are mostly benefits to working remotely, one problem is actually finding a remote job that suits you and pays well.
+While working remotely is extremely beneficial, one annoyance may be finding a remote job that suits you and pays well.

 Luckily, this article is going to show you the way.

 I’ve done a lot of research and found some of the best job sites to get your dream location independent gig.

 And don’t worry, you don’t have to be a super-skilled web developer to snag the best paid remote positions.

 I’ve found job sites that need non-skilled workers for data entry and research, plus job sites that are more niche-specific for writers, marketers, designers and IT experts.